dentman/stock-exchange-platform-backend/README.md

 Front-end repository is available here: https://github.com/FruzsinaElekes/stockExchangePlatform.git

 The server is written in Java using the Spring Framework and Spring Boot.
 Spring Data, Spring Security, Spring MVC and Spring Messaging (websockets) modules are used in the server to provide stable and secure backend for the application.

+Please check out the deployed app [here](https://stock-exchange-platform.herokuapp.com).
 # HOW TO RUN

 After cloning the repository, create an application.properties file based on the application.properties.template in 'src/main/resources' folder:
  - Set up the required parameters for the database connection.
  - If required, database updates from outer API can be set up.
-The necessary API access keys can be aquuired from the following sites:
+The necessary API access keys can be aquired from the following sites:
     - Stock static data: https://iexcloud.io/
     - Related stock videos: https://developers.google.com/youtube/v3
  - If the frontend server will be running on different origin, specify it in the 'cors.allowed.path' accordingly.